Purplecannon/footnote/doc/WeeklyProgress.md

 - Add my stuff in the bug report and for github issue.
 - Integrated Annotation component with backend.
 - Adding mocking data to display annotation component even if the backend is not present.
+- Add my stuff in the bug report and for github issue.
+- Integrated Annotation component with backend.
+- Adding mocking data to display annotation component even if the backend is not present.

 ---